ginstrom/paladin-novel/manuscript/chapter-08.md

 Slowly, the mood of the group transformed into something approaching hope.
 Sim welcomed the newcomers, organizing work parties with quiet efficiency.
 Pell took charge of the horses, fashioning crude sledges from rope and timber to haul supplies.

-"These beasts are worth ten men," Pell noted, patting Ash's sturdy flank as the horse dragged a load of firewood.
+"These beasts are worth ten men," Pell noted, patting Ash's sturdy flank as the horse dragged a load of freshly cut timber toward the growing cluster of shelters.

+The sound of axes biting into wood echoed across the valley as Dax led a crew of refugees in felling trees for construction.
+His carpentry skills had proven invaluable—within days of their arrival, he'd identified the best timber and organized cutting crews.
+"Pine for the frames," he called to a group hauling logs.
+"Oak for the load-bearing posts.
+And save those birch branches—we'll need them for roofing."

 Sim moved tirelessly among the injured and weary, his gentle touch and soft prayers bringing order to chaos.
 Aerin and Dax, energized by safety, took charge of foraging, their youthful enthusiasm infectious.
 Lira revealed an unexpected talent for organization, creating order from their scattered belongings.

+Among the newest arrivals, Gond had begun identifying useful skills.
+Korven, a grizzled man with burn scars covering his arms, had worked iron before his enslavement.
+"Give me a forge and some bellows," he'd said, examining their meager collection of tools, "and I can make what we need.
+Nails, hinges, proper blades."

+An older woman named Marta had sewn sails for fishing boats.
+Her weathered hands could work leather and canvas with equal skill.
+"Proper tents," she'd muttered, studying their makeshift shelters.
+"Waterproof.
+These lean-tos won't survive the first real storm."

+The sound of hammering had joined the axes as refugees fashioned tools from salvaged metal.
+A broken cart wheel became iron bands for reinforcing timber.
+Bent horseshoes were straightened into nails.
+Every scrap of metal was precious, every skilled hand invaluable.

 Throughout the valley, Gond's name echoed quietly.
 When disputes arose over work assignments, people sought his judgment.
 When questions needed answers, they turned to him.
 It seemed that Gond's mere presence was enough to calm tempers and turn anger into smiles.
 Gond found himself at the center of every decision, the focal point around which their small community revolved.